tapis-project/documentation/source/technical/index.rst

 - :doc:`systems`: Registering and working with remote storage and execution resources.
 - :doc:`files`: Managing data on Tapis systems.
 - :doc:`apps`: Registering and working with applications.
+- :doc:`jobs`: Running an application on a system.
 - :doc:`meta`: Storing and retrieving metadata pertaining to your projects.
 - :doc:`pgrest`: Hosted, HTTP RESTful API to a managed Postrges database instance.
 - :doc:`streams`: Managing streaming data from sensors and other instruments.